-Towns and cities encompass all the lands within the state, except Indian reservations, which enjoy special legal status.
-The 932 towns in the state vary greatly in size, ranging from the Town of Webb in Herkimer County (which is larger than 11 counties and covers 451.2 square miles) to the Town of Green Island in Albany County (which covers only 0.7 of a square mile).
+Towns and cities encompass all the lands within the state, except Indian reservations, which have special legal status.
+The 932 towns in the state vary greatly in size, ranging from the Town of Webb in Herkimer County (which is larger than 11 counties and covers 451.2 square miles) to the Town of Green Island in Albany County (which covers only 0.7 of a square mile.)

 Towns are not distributed equally among the counties.
-Nassau County, with a population of 1, 334,544 in 2000, being the second most populous county outside New York City, has only three towns, while Cattaraugus County, with a population of 83,955 (less than one-fifteenth of Nassau County's population), contains 32 towns.
+Nassau County, with a population of 1, 339, 532 in 2010, being the second most populous county outside New York City, has only three towns, while Cattaraugus County, with a population of 80,317 (less than one-sixteenth of Nassau County's population), contains 32 towns.